341032-Nishant/ETB-DBMS-SecA--341001-341011-341032-/README.md

-#University Management System
+# University Management System

 ## 1. Introduction
-This project focuses on the design and implementation of a robust relational database system tailored for **[Insert Industry, e.g., Healthcare/Retail/Education]**.
+This project focuses on the design and implementation of a robust relational database system tailored for an University.
 The goal is to provide a structured environment that ensures data integrity, minimizes redundancy, and allows for efficient querying and reporting.

 ## 2. Objective
 The primary objective of this database is to: